 Proof of employees' auto insurance will not be enough to protect your business in the event of an accident.
-It is vital to also keep records of each employee's insurance policy declarations pages.
+It is vital to keep records of each employee's insurance policy declarations pages.
 Read on to learn why.

-Why your employees' auto insurance coverage matters
+Why you need proof of employees' auto insurance coverage

 Here's why: if an uninsured or under-insured motorist causes bodily injury, the victims can face thousands of dollars of out-of-pocket medical bills.
 If that motorist was driving on behalf of an employer, the victims' attorneys will seek to secure payment for these injuries from the employer's insurance company under the legal doctrine of respondeat superior.